 If Money Is No Object, Move to Vancouver, British Columbia

-If you read The Art of the Deal by Donald Trump, made your millions, but want to escape a United States under the leadership of its author, Vancouver is one place to consider moving to in Canada.
+If you read Trump's The Art of the Deal and already made your millions, but still want to escape the United States to live somewhere with higher taxes and socialized medicine, Vancouver is one place to consider moving to in Canada.

 But this blissful BC backdrop comes at a price.
-Outsiders, both from within Canada and abroad, have been moving to Vancouver in droves, in turn driving up the real estate market to the point where homes selling for more than one or two million dollars are about as common as a Trump supporter at a NASCAR race.
+Outsiders from both within Canada and abroad, have been moving to Vancouver in droves, in turn driving up the real estate market to the point that homes selling for more than one or two million dollars are about as common as a conservative at a NASCAR race.

-Other options: Toronto, CalgaryContinue to 3 of 8 below.
+Other options for the affluent might include Toronto or Calgary.Continue to 3 of 8 below.

 03 of 08